rainbow494/arch-1/doc/en-us/beyond-threads-and-callbacks-application-architecture-pros-a.markdown

 When different components share a process space nothing can can be guaranteed.
 Even bringing in code from other groups can ruin everything.
 A process has many hidden variables that different code components communicate through indirectly, even if they don't have and obvious direct dependencies.
 Think any shared resource like memory management, timers, socket buffers, kernel locks, and available CPU time at different priorities.
 It gets real complex real fast.

-## <span><span>Evented</span></span> Model
+##         Evented         Model

 This is "good enough" concurrency.
-Common examples are node.<span><span>js</span></span> and your browser.
-In an <span><span>Evented</span></span> architecture applications share a single threaded container where work runs to completion.
+Common examples are node.        js         and your browser.
+In an         Evented         architecture applications share a single threaded container where work runs to completion.
 Thus it's a cooperative tasking model, which makes for an asynchronous application architecture.
 Your application is essentially a collection of functions that get called when events happen.
 Locks and shared state aren't a problem as your code can't be preempted.
 It's a simple approach and can perform very well if applications are well behaved, especially if as in most web applications they spend a lot of time blocking on IO.

 Erlang, for example, supports a preemptive model where work in one process can be suspended and another process can start working.
-Internally Erlang uses <span><span>async</span></span> IO and its calls are non-blocking so the Erlang kernel doesn't interfere with process scheduling at the application level.
+Internally Erlang uses         async         IO and its calls are non-blocking so the Erlang kernel doesn't interfere with process scheduling at the application level.

-Go is like Erlang in that it has lightweight processes, but it's like node.<span><span>js</span></span> in that preemptive scheduling is not supported.
-A <span><span>goroutine</span></span> runs to completion, so it never has to give up the CPU and if on a single CPU it's expected application code will insert yields to give the scheduler a chance to run.
+Go is like Erlang in that it has lightweight processes, but it's like node.        js         in that preemptive scheduling is not supported.
+A         goroutine         runs to completion, so it never has to give up the CPU and if on a single CPU it's expected application code will insert yields to give the scheduler a chance to run.

-A downside of the <span><span>evented</span></span> model, and even Erlang, is there's no concept of priority.
+A downside of the         evented         model, and even Erlang, is there's no concept of priority.
 When a high priority input comes in there's no way to bound the response latency.

 Without preemption, CPU heavy workloads, as is common in a service architecture, can starve other work from making progress.
 This increases latency variance which is how [long tails](http://highscalability.com/blog/2012/6/18/google-on-latency-tolerant-systems-making-a-predictable-whol.html) are created at the architecture level.
 Bounding latency variance requires a more sophisticated application architecture.